 A XorVariation is a kind of variation that choses Variation out of several alternative Variations.

-Let v be a XorStructuralVariationPoint which and let s1,…,sn be the values of the selected attributes of the XorVariations which are aggregated by v.
+Let v be a XorStructuralVariationPoint and let s1,…,sn be the values of the selected attributes of the XorVariations which are aggregated by v.
 Then the following conditions shall hold:

 ∃i∈1,…,n:si=true